reinhart1010/nix/en/linux/trash.md

 `trash-empty`

-- Permanentely delete all files in the trash which are older than 10 days:
+- Permanently delete all files in the trash which are older than 10 days:

 `trash-empty `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">10</span>